lkodinsson/MARS/Basic/ItemCrafting.md

 > **Cost Remaining:** 112 (56% of 200)
 > **Time Adjusted:** 7 days (from 9 days)

 The remaining time to craft is determined by treating the cost of the remaining percentage as if it was the whole cost to craft.
+Breaking up crafting into multiple steps this way can result in a craft that takes longer overall but can be done in short bursts.